Acorn woodpecker: Taxonomy

-The acorn woodpecker was formally described in 1827 by the English naturalist William John Swainson under the binomial name Picus formicivorus from a specimen collected in Mexico.
+The acorn woodpecker was formally described in 1827 by the English naturalist William Swainson under the binomial name Picus formicivorus from a specimen collected in Mexico.
 The specific epithet combines the Latin formica meaning "ant" with -vorus meaning "eating".
 The type locality is Temascaltepec in Mexico.
 The acorn woodpecker is one of 24 species now placed in the genus Melanerpes that was introduced by Swainson in 1832.
 Within Melanerpes the acorn woodpecker is sister to a clade containing two South American species: the white woodpecker (Melanerpes candidus) and the white-fronted woodpecker (Melanerpes cactorum).